AP Model School: History

-The first model school in the state was opened at PATIPALLI in MUNAGAPAKA mandal in Visakhapatnam by the Chief Minister of Andhra Pradesh Sri N.Kiran kumar Reddy in 2013.
+The first model school in the state was opened at Tegada in Kasimkota mandal in Visakhapatnam by the Chief Minister of Andhra Pradesh Sri N.Kiran kumar Reddy in 2013.

 The Model School Scheme is no longer funded by the Government of India, and responsibility for the programme has been transferred to the states.
-Teachers demand State Government to take over Model schools.
+On 15 March 2024 regular teaching staff of Model Schools (APMS) were merged in Commissionerate of School Education and payment of salaries moved to "010-Salaries" Head of Account Orders Issued by Government of Andhra Pradesh.